earthly/earthly/docs/ci-integration/build-an-earthly-ci-image.md

 ## Introduction

-This guide is intended to help you create your own Earthly-enabled image for your containerized CI workflows.
+This guide is intended to help you create your own Docker image with Earthly inside it for your containerized CI workflows.

 ## Getting Started